3D Druckräder: Ein vollständiger Leitfaden zum Design, Materialien & Praxisnahe Nutzung

 • Ziel: Create an airless, sustainable car tire.

-• 3D Printing Tech: Selective laser sintering (Sls) for precise lattice structures.
+• 3D Printing Tech: Selective laser sintering (SLS) for precise lattice structures.

 • Materialien: Recycelbar, biodegradable plastic (reduces environmental impact).